Powerlearnproject/se-day1-assignment-KennKinyua/README.md

 software engineering is a branch of computer science used for developing, testing and maintaining software.
 Benefits
 Reliability- it ensures software performs as expected without bias especially for critical applications like healthcare ,finance.
-Efficiency - it helps to optimize developer workflow while maintaining high quality standards.
+Efficiency - it helps to optimize developer workflow while maintaining high quality standards

 Identify and describe at least three key milestones in the evolution of software engineering.
 Mastering complexity